Distortion of surfaces in 3-manifolds: Distortion of surfaces is determined by the almost fiber part

-where and $\bar{f}$ is the superadditive closure of $f$. \end{thm} \begin{rem} The definition of $f$ depends on choices of generating sets for $\pi_1(N)$ and each $\pi_1(S_{i})$.
+\begin{rem} The definition of $f$ depends on choices of generating sets for $\pi_1(N)$ and each $\pi_1(S_{i})$.
 In general it is unknown whether $f \sim \bar{f}$ for an arbitrary distortion function $f$.
 But in Section~\ref{sec:distortion mixed} we will see this is true because each function $\delta_{S_{i}}$ is either linear, quadratic, exponential or double exponential. \end{rem} We use the convention that $f(n)=0$ if $\Phi(S) = \emptyset$.
 Note that the zero function is equivalent to a linear function by Definition~\ref{def:equivalentfunction}.
-Therefore we obtain the following corollary. \begin{cor} Let $g \colon S \looparrowright N$ be a clean surface in a non-geometric $3$--manifold $N$.
-We assume that $N$ is either mixed manifold or graph manifold and also assume that every Seifert fibered block in $N$ is non-elementary.
-If the almost fiber part $\Phi(S)$ is empty then the distortion of $\pi_1(S)$ in $\pi_1(N)$ is linear. \end{cor}
+Therefore we obtain the following corollary.